 What Symptoms Can Dance/Movement Therapy Help Treat?

 Dance/movement therapy addresses motor and non-motor symptoms of Parkinson’s.
-It focuses on balance, coordination, gait and mobility, but also uses movement to address depression, digestive complications, anxiety and fatigue.
+It focuses on balance, coordination, gait and mobility, but also uses movement to address A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities., digestive complications, anxiety and fatigue.

 Furthermore, dance/movement therapy encourages individuals to prioritize their mental health.
 Embracing the arts as a mode of psychotherapeutic intervention and expression seems to help reduce stigma around mental health issues.